Crunchy-DL/Crunchy-Downloader/README.md

 This tool is meant for private use only.
 You need a Crunchyroll Premium subscription to access premium content.

-You are entirely responsible for what happens when you use crunchy-cli.
+You are entirely responsible for what happens when you use crunchy-downloader.